Generic Name: doxorubicin liposomal (DOX-oh-ROO-bi-sin)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of doxorubicin liposomal:

-Doxorubicin liposomal is usually handled and stored by a health care provider.
-If you are using doxorubicin liposomal at home, store doxorubicin liposomal as directed by your pharmacist or health care provider.
+Doxorubicin liposomal is handled and stored by a health care provider.
+You will not store it at home.
 Keep doxorubicin liposomal out of the reach of children and away from pets.

 - If you have any questions about doxorubicin liposomal, please talk with your doctor, pharmacist, or other health care provider.